nguyensjsu/su18-202-tech-freaks/Project-Journal/DailyScrum-Harini.md

   - Need to deploy the controller to AWS EC2 and get EC2 urls in the Andorid application.

 ----
-**Jul 25th**
+**Jul 26th**

 - What tasks did I work on / complete?
-  -  Design the Settings screen and AllCards screen
-  -  Implement Applicationpath in the controller and test REST APIs

-- What am I planning to work on next?
   - Deploy the controller in the EC2 instance
   - Test all REST API with EC2 url and take screenshots

+- What am I planning to work on next?
   - Integrate AWS REST API links with Andorid application
   - Test Andorid UI function flow

 - What tasks are blocked waiting on another team member?
-  - Integrating all REST APIs by other teammates in the controller
   - Installing the JAR file in the EC2 and establishing credentials.
+  - Had Java version issues and Maven dependencies issues.

 ----